 Sarah Zielinski

-Sarah Zielinski is a science writer and editor with more than a decade of experience covering a wide breadth of science, from astronomy to zoology.
+Sarah Zielinski is the Editor, Print for Science News Explores.
 A former editor at Smithsonian magazine, she has been published in Scientific American, Discover, National Geographic News, Science and Slate.
-She received the DCSWA 2010 Science News Brief Award, and an honorable mention in 2017.
+She shared a Gold Award in the Children's Science News category of the 2022 AAAS Kavli Science Journalism Awards for a trio of Wild Things comics and has also received two DCSWA Science News Brief Awards and an honorable mention.
 She has a B.A. in biological sciences from Cornell University and an M.A. in journalism through New York University’s Science, Health and Environmental Reporting Program.
-She has two cats, Oscar and Saffir.
+She has three cats: Oscar, Saffir and Alani.

 All Stories by Sarah Zielinski